 It may be helpful to compare our Digital Conversion process with having your slides scanned at Walmart.
 Walmart will scan your slides for $0.51/slide, with a minimum cost of $12.96 (On Sale).
 For that price, you will get scans that have a resolution of - well, we don't really know, because they do not specify what resolution they scan to - but it is probably 2000 DPI, as is the case for most commercial scnanning shops.
 We digitize slides at about 4200 DPI (24 MP images).
+We also handle all formats of photographic material - slides, negatives, photos - in all sizes and formats.
+Walmart does not.

 Another important difference is in how your slides, (or negatives, or photos) are handled.
 Every step of our process is manual, from the removal of your slides from the box you sent them in, through cleaning, scanning, and editing (if selected) - nothing is automated.